When the mercury rises, it’s time to reach for the seasonal fruits, veggies and herbs and start mixing up some summer cocktails to cool things off.

 Combining mezcal with citrus and agave nectar, this simple cocktail is as refreshing as it sounds.

 Make the Bristish and sip on this refreshing warm-weather classic.

 The traditional version of this Trinidad swizzle is made with the dark, smoky caramel tones of Demerara rum.

 With vodka as its backbone, this drink combines Campari, limoncello and fresh orange juice for a vibrant sipper.
-Try it with a batch of homemade limoncello for extra citrusy brightness.

 This refreshing cocktail is a delicious riff on a Cucumber Collins, which is served tall with soda water.